MSDE: Microsoft SQL Server Data Engine

 It is based on SQL Server 2000.
 System requirement was changed to Windows 98.

 MSDE could be distributed with commercial products by registering with Microsoft — in most cases this distribution is also free of charge.
 SQL Server's server licence includes right to distribute MSDE.

 MSDE 2000 includes following resource kits: MSDE 2000 Deployment Resource Kit, MSDE 2000 Web Resource Kit.

 MSDE 2000 is also found in various products, such as Microsoft Office XP (Professional, Developer), Visual Studio .NET 2002-2003.

 Features

 Compared with the full server editions of SQL Server 7.0 and 2000, MSDE has some restrictions: a limit of 2 GB databases, and has a workload governor which reduces its speed when eight or more concurrent workloads are running.
 Microsoft has also stated that MSDE is not supported in Windows NT 6.0 operating systems such as Windows Vista.
-No graphical user interface management tools were released for MSDE, but SQL Server 2000's Enterprise Manager (as well as later versions such as SQL Server Management Studio) can be used to connect to it.
+No graphical user interface management tools were released for MSDE, but Microsoft Access or SQL Server 2000's Enterprise Manager (as well as later versions such as SQL Server Management Studio) can be used to connect to it and manage it.